raspberrypilearning/parent-detector/en/step_4.md

 filename: parent_detector.py
 line_numbers: true
 line_number_start: 1
-highlight_lines:
 ---
 from gpiozero import MotionSensor

 pir = MotionSensor(4)
 --- /code ---

---- /hint ---

---- /hints ---

 --- /task ----

 --- task ---

-Add some more code so that when the PIR sensor detects motion, "Motion detected!" is displayed on the screen.
+Add some more code so that when the PIR sensor detects motion, "Motion detected!" is displayed on the screen:

---- hints ---

---- hint ---

-Look at the documentation for [GPIO Zero](https://gpiozero.readthedocs.io/en/stable/api_input.html#motion-sensor-d-sun-pir) to find out how to use the `wait_for_motion()` method.

---- /hint ---

---- hint ---

-Here is the code:

 --- code ---
 ---